 So, you decided to visit Poland.
-You chose one of the most popular destinations - Cracow.
+You chose one of the most popular destinations - Krakow.
 You like traveling, you're interested in great architecture, museums and art galleries.
 You enjoy good food.

 But you also want to explore other options in the area.
 You like nature and appreciate nice landscapes.
 You need to get away from city hustle and bustle every now and then.

-So you think: " if I'm in Cracow, I'll visit Tatra mountains too ".
+So you think: "if I'm in Krakow, I'll visit Tatra mountains too".

-That's, without a doubt, a great choice.
-But this idea has its drawback - everyone goes there.
+That's, without a doubt, a great choice - hiking in Poland is awesome adventure! 💙 But this idea has its drawback - everyone goes there.
 Together with Zakopane town Polish Tatra mountains are one of the most popular spots in Poland these days.

-So it's worth to consider other amazing getaways nearby Cracow.
+So it's worth to consider other amazing getaways nearby Krakow.
 Less popular, not so crowded, but also offering nice views, beautiful nature, interesting hiking trails and fresh air.

 Such place would be Beskid Wyspowy - Island Beskid mountain range.

 This picturesque Polish mountain range is located close to Krakow - let's have a look at the map: